sveltejs/svelte-preprocess/README.md

 # Svelte Preprocess

-> A customizable [Svelte](https://svelte.technology) preprocessor with support for: PostCSS, SCSS, Less, Stylus, Coffeescript and Pug.
+> A [Svelte](https://svelte.technology) preprocessor wrapper with support for: PostCSS, SCSS, Less, Stylus, Coffeescript and Pug.

 ## Installation